 While Queen Elizabeth II is considered by many fashionistas today to be quite dowdy if not outright frumpy, in her youth, she and her sister, Princess Margaret, were major fashion leaders who were very frequently seen wearing the most elegant dresses by leading British and French designers of the Christian Dior-led "New Look" period.

 Diana, Princess of Wales, was very much a fashion leader back in the day as well.
 She made a particular point of patronizing British fashion designers and wearing their creations.

 This once actually had a practical purpose.
 It was a convenient way to store wealth before efficient banking services.
 This was especially the case for nomad nobility who had no other way to store it.

 Elizabeth I of England is justly famous for her spectacular state wardrobe (though she dressed less ornately in private).
-James I&IV was an aversion of the trope to the extreme displeasure of his English subjects accustomed to a monarch who knew how to make a show.
+James I&VI was an aversion of the trope to the extreme displeasure of his English subjects accustomed to a monarch who knew how to make a show.

 The President of the United States traditionally wears a suit jacket and tie for any public appearances; because of this, that attire is imagined by the public as being how the president "should look".
 However, Obama sometimes likes to go without the suit jacket, for which some people have complained.
 Never mind that wearing the full suit 24/7 would get extremely hot and uncomfortable...

 Ronald Reagan often dressed, when the occasion permitted, in cowboy or casual attire.
 A famous story concerns Mikhail Gorbachev visiting Reagan's California ranch, where he was presented with a cowboy hat.
 For much of the visit, Gorbachev accidentally wore it backwards — nobody had the heart to correct him.

 Spectacularly subverted by Prince William when he came to escort Katherine and their newborn son, George from the hospital.
 William was dressed in a simple button-up shirt and slacks.